Do Birds Poop on Red Cars More?

 My Favorite Car Color is Red

 First, I must declare an interest, I love red cars!
-My last car was red and the one before that was too.
-The only reason my current car isn’t red is because there were none available at the right price when I last needed to replace my car.
+My current car is red, my last car and the one before that were red too.
 So, I have personal experience of trying to clean bird droppings off my car.

 Like many people I was convinced that my red vehicle attracted far more bird droppings than those of my neighbors.
-On the other hand, friends who owned white cars contradicted me.
-They believed it was their shiny, clean, white cars that got dive-bombed the most.
-But now, a research study seems to back up my claim that red cars are targeted with bird poop more often than other colors.
+Friends who own white cars disagree.
+They believe it is their shiny, clean, white cars that get dive-bombed the most.
+But now, a research study concludes that red cars get more bird poop than other colors.

 Survey of Bird Poop Deposits And Red Cars

-A UK auto-parts company, Halfords, carried out research to see if the color of a car affected how many times birds defaced its bodywork.
-They wanted to find out if some pigments attracted more droppings from our feathered friends than others.
+A UK auto-parts company, Halfords, carried out research to see if the color of a car affects how many times birds defaced its bodywork.
+They aimed to find out if some pigments attract more droppings from our feathered friends than others.

 Results of Halfords Survey

 % of Cars After 2 Days With Bird Droppings